mobidev86/legacy-fe-candidate-assignment/SETUP.md

 - The backend uses ethers.js for signature verification
 - Message history is stored in localStorage
 - The application is set up as a monorepo using pnpm workspaces

+## Troubleshooting

+### UI Flickering Issues

+If you experience UI flickering where components briefly appear and then disappear, this may be due to initialization issues with the Dynamic.xyz SDK.
+The following fixes have been implemented:

+1. Added loading states with timeouts to ensure components are fully mounted before rendering
+2. Wrapped components in ErrorBoundary to catch and display any runtime errors
+3. Added try-catch blocks around Dynamic.xyz SDK method calls
+4. Updated TypeScript configuration for better module resolution

+If issues persist:

+- Check browser console for errors
+- Ensure you're using the correct Dynamic.xyz environment ID
+- Try clearing localStorage and browser cache
+- Verify that the backend server is running and accessible